ztbochanski/recipe-ui/README.md

   </a>
 </p>
 <h1 align='center'>
-  recipeui - organized, cleaned, efficient recipes for everyone
+  recipeui: organized, cleaned, efficient recipes for everyone
 </h1>

 Kick off your cooking by reading recipes in a documentation styled format.